TomsCodeVault/NodeMasterClass-02/README.md

 ## Testing the API ##

 Before you can place an order you will need to add some information to the config.js file.
-Open the config.js file for editing and fill in the areas between the `<>` symbols.
+Open the config.js file for editing and fill in the areas between the `<>` symbols with your stripe.com and mailgun credentials.

 ### Create a user ###